pappytm/AdventOfCode2020/README.md

 # AdventOfCode2020
-My AoC Solutions in Python
+Some of my AoC 2020 Solutions in Python